microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 Click **Next: Review** then click **Next: Deploy**.

-After a minute or so, the deployment will complete and you will see a success message.
+After a minute or so, the deployment will complete, and you will see a success message.
 Click on the **Approve pull request** button to approve the pull request that was created by the Automated Deployments workflow.

 ![Azure portal Automated Deployments success](./assets/azure-portal-automated-deployments-success.png)